microchip-pic-avr-examples/pic16f18446-sensor-board-proximity-measurement/README.md

   <br><img src="images/CLC2.png" width="600">

 - FVR:
-<br>FVR is used as positive refference for the ADCC, to get higher accuracy and gain.
+<br>FVR is used as a positive reference for the ADCC to get higher accuracy and gain.
   - Enable FVR: Yes
   - FVR buffer gain to ADC: 1x
   - FVR buffer gain to other peripherals: 1x